Prairie Restoration Showcase

 techniques, can help control buckthorn in savanna restoration projects.

-Large buckthorn and weedy trees have already been removed from the pilot project area.
+Large buckthorn and weedy trees were already removed from the pilot project area prior to the goats arriving.
 Following buckthorn removal, the area was seeded with native grasses.
-The goats will be brought in for a few weeks this fall to eat the smaller buckthorn saplings, reducing the need for herbicides.
+The goats were brought in for a few weeks in the fall to eat the smaller buckthorn saplings, reducing the need for herbicides.
 If successful, the goat grazing technique will be repeated for several years.

 Where do the goats come from and how long will they stay?